dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/optimizing-performance-text.md

 ### FlowDocument Impacts Performance More than TextBlock or Label

-In general, the <xref:System.Windows.Controls.TextBlock> element should be used when limited text support is required, such as a brief sentence in a [!INCLUDE[TLA#tla_ui](../../../includes/tlasharptla-ui-md.md)]. <xref:System.Windows.Controls.Label> can be used when minimal text support is required.
+In general, the <xref:System.Windows.Controls.TextBlock> element should be used when limited text support is required, such as a brief sentence in a user interface (UI). <xref:System.Windows.Controls.Label> can be used when minimal text support is required.
 The <xref:System.Windows.Documents.FlowDocument> element is a container for re-flowable documents that support rich presentation of content, and therefore, has a greater performance impact than using the <xref:System.Windows.Controls.TextBlock> or <xref:System.Windows.Controls.Label> controls.

 For more information on <xref:System.Windows.Documents.FlowDocument>, see [Flow Document Overview](flow-document-overview.md).